Stamplay/stamplay-js-sdk/README.md

 Remove and return the first model from a collection, if collection is empty return false.

 ### add(model)
-Add a model to the collection at the end of the collection.
+Add a model at the end of the collection.

 #Action methods
 These methods are a fast way to ```rate```, ```vote``` and ```comment``` a resource.